-TOEFL Exam Eligibility: Age Limit, Qualification & Score Required
+TOEFL Eligibility Criteria 2026: Age Limit, Qualification & Score Required

 There is no official age limit for the TOEFL exam.
 However, it is generally taken by students aged 16 and above.